bbauska/UofM-AdvStyling/readme.md

 While Angular retains a rather large usage percentage, the interest in the framework is at an all-time low.
 Who knows, maybe the loyal following is because Angular is based on TypeScript?
-I\'m just kidding, of course.
+I&apos;m just kidding, of course.

 Angular provides quite a lot of flexibility for building SPA - [Single